anun311/dsb-bootcamp-b11/SQL/README.md

-This sprint learned about :
+# SQL for Data Analyst
-### 101 Intro to Database and CRUD
+## 101 Intro to Database and CRUD -- DSB11-101 Intro to Database and CRUD.sql
 - Create Table
 - Insert Data
 - Select Data